Relax • Balance • Recharge

-    Our nervous system is responsible for nearly everything the body does from automatic functions like respiration and circulation to sensory based actions like moving and smelling.
+Our nervous system is responsible for nearly everything the body does, from automatic functions like respiration and circulation to sensory based actions like moving and smelling.
 It is also involved in thought and emotional processes.

 Our nervous system sends electrical impulses (messages) from muscles to the brain and from the brain to muscles, but this system depends on magnesium to send these messages correctly.
-When we are deficient in magnesium, we may experience muscle twitches, heart palpitations, nervousness and irritability..
+When we are deficient in magnesium, we may experience muscle twitches, heart palpitations, nervousness and irritability.

 According to several recent studies, magnesium is inversely related to coronary artery calcification and, thereby, atherosclerosis.
-One of these studies in particular actually showed a 36% increase in the risk of dying from coronary heart disease and 54% increase in sudden cardiac death in patients with low serum magnesium levels compared to those with mid to high levels.
+One of these studies in particular actually showed a 36% increase in the risk of dying from coronary heart disease and a 54% increase in sudden cardiac death in patients with low serum magnesium levels compared to those with mid to high levels.